Zhiyuan122/Mealer/README.md

 ## Local Testing

-If Firebase is not being used, you can use local data for testing.
+If Firebase is not being used, you can use local mock data and test functionalities offline.
+This allows for quicker iterations and decouples UI development from backend services.
 Here’s the code snippet:

 ```java
 private void mockData() {